Today, I turn 28.

 - 3/4 cup dairy-free semisweet chocolate chips

 Preheat oven to 350 degrees F (176 C) and blitz Oreos in a food processor until a fine meal remains.
-Add 2 Tbsp melted coconut oil (or vegan butter) and pulse once more.
+Add melted coconut oil (or vegan butter) and pulse once more.

-Cut 12 small strips of parchment paper (or use paper liners) and place them in a standard, 12-slot muffin tin.
+Cut 12 small strips of parchment paper (or use paper liners // adjust amount if altering batch size) and place them in a standard, 12-slot muffin tin.
 One at a time, hold down a strip in the center of the tin, add 1 generous spoonful of crust mixture, then use a small cup or your spoon to pack it down as evenly as possible.
-I like using a small glass because it packs it in really tight and gets the top flat.
+I like using a small glass because it packs it in really tightly and gets the top flat.
 Continue until all tins are filled and no crust remains.

 Bake for 5 minutes.
 Then remove and set aside to cool.